appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/developer-workspace-role.md

 ## Permissions

-To perform different tasks, the Developer - Workspace role in Appsmith has the following permissions:
+The Developer role enables users to create, edit, and delete apps within a workspace.
+They also have control over managing pages, queries, datasources, and environments.
+These responsibilities are governed by the permissions allocated to the Developer - Workspace role in Appsmith, as shown below:

 <div className="gac-permissions">
     <p className="permission-footnote">(✓) Permission Assigned | (-) Permission Not Assigned | (x) Permission Not Applicable</p>